staking-foundation/docs/docs/50-dao.md

 **In order to become voting DAO members, token holders must accept their role by delegating their vote to a delegate or to themselves.**

-The Diva DAO is entrusted with deciding on the final parameters for the launch and operation of the Diva protocol at launch.
+The Diva DAO is entrusted with deciding on the final parameters for the launch and operation of the Diva staking protocol at launch.